picturefill alternatives and similar libraries

 Contributing

-For information on how to contribute code to Picturefill, check out [CONTRIBUTING.md
+For information on how to contribute code to Picturefill, check out [CONTRIBUTING.md](CONTRIBUTING.md)

 Issues